-- 1. proposed revisions to: - (a) the GFC Academic Planning Committee (the "APC") Terms of Reference (the "Revised APC ToR") stemming from the work of the GFC Executive Governance and Procedural Oversight Committee (the "GPO"); - (b) the GFC Committee on the Learning Environment (the "CLE") Terms of Reference (the "Revised CLE ToR") stemming from the work of GPO; and - (c) the GFC Programs Committee (the "PC") Terms of Reference (the "Revised PC ToR" and together with the Revised APC ToR and the Revised CLE ToR, the "Revised ToRs") stemming from the work of GPO; - 2. the dissolution of the GFC Student Conduct Policy Committee (the "SCPC") as a result of the approval of the Revised CLE ToR.
+- 1. proposed revisions to: - the GFC Academic Planning Committee (the "APC") Terms of Reference (the "Revised APC ToR") stemming from the work of the GFC Executive Governance and Procedural Oversight Committee (the "GPO"); - (b) the GFC Committee on the Learning Environment (the "CLE") Terms of Reference (the "Revised CLE ToR") stemming from the work of GPO; and - (c) the GFC Programs Committee (the "PC") Terms of Reference (the "Revised PC ToR" and together with the Revised APC ToR and the Revised CLE ToR, the "Revised ToRs") stemming from the work of GPO; - 2. the dissolution of: - (a) the GFC Facilities Development Committee (the "FDC") as a result of the approval of the Revised APC ToR and further to a tabled motion proposing such an action; and - (b) the GFC Student Conduct Policy Committee (the "SCPC") as a result of the approval of the Revised CLE ToR.

-DATE April 8, 2024
+DATE April 29, 2024

-ТО GFC Executive Committee
+ТО General Faculties Council

 RESPONSIBLE PORTFOLIO General Faculties Council (GFC)

-MOTION 1: THAT the GFC Executive Committee recommend to GFC that it approve the proposed revisions to the GFC Academic Planning Committee Terms of Reference as set forth in Attachment 1, to take effect upon approval.
+MOTION 1: THAT the General Faculties Council approve the proposed revisions to the GFC Academic Planning Committee Terms of Reference as set forth in Attachment 1, to take effect upon approval.